galsasson/ofxAsyncTextureLoader/README.md

   }
 }
 ```

+The complete callback will be called by the main thread in OF update stage, so no locking is required.

 This addon relies on GLFW for the second openGL context creation and works only on platforms that use it (Windows, OS X, Linux, Android).